Khopa/protector_ldjam46/README.md

 This a 1-player Arcade action game.
 You are a hero, with your antivirus gun, you must destroy the incoming viruses, survive and protect the nurse in an hospital.

+### Controls

+* Hold A to run
+* Press B to shoot
+* Use D-PAD to move around
+* Press SELECT to toggle the music if it annoys you
+* Press START to pause the game

 ### How to run

 Download .nes ROM.
 Open it in your favorite NES emulator.